stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/spark.md

 document gives a quick introduction how to get a first test program in Spark running on Sherlock.

+### More documentation

+The following documentation specifically intended for using Spark on Sherlock.
+For more complete documentation about Spark in general, please see the [Apache Spark documentation][url_spark].

 ## Spark on Sherlock

 Running Apache Spark on Sherlock is a bit different from using a traditional